mabrobotics/MD80-x-CANdle-Documentation/candlelib/md_x_candle_ecosystem_overview/Motion_modes.md

-(motion_modes)=
+(motion_modes_legacy)=
 # Motion modes

 ```{hint}
 TL;DR: [MD x CANdle - motion modes](https://www.youtube.com/watch?v=XnD8sG22zro&t=0s)
 ```

 To control the motor shaft with the user’s command MDxx is equipped with multiple control loops.
 All controllers are based on a regular PID controller design with an anti-windup block.
-The saturator (anti-windup) is an additional module that acts as a limiter to the ‘I’ part of the controller, as in many systems, the error integration may grow to very large numbers, completely overwhelming ‘P’ and ‘D’ parts of the controller.
+The saturator (anti-windup_legacy) is an additional module that acts as a limiter to the ‘I’ part of the controller, as in many systems, the error integration may grow to very large numbers, completely overwhelming ‘P’ and ‘D’ parts of the controller.

 ```{figure} ./images/limiters.png